pdfernhout/High-Performance-Organizations-Reading-List/README.md

 by Tom DeMarco
 https://www.amazon.com/Slack-Getting-Burnout-Busywork-Efficiency/dp/0767907698/

 There is a tradeoff between efficiency (meeting previous well-defined needs with minimal effort) versus effectiveness (meeting newly emerging needs with flexibility and responsiveness through organizational learning).
-If you optimize only for efficiency in meeting previous needs from past opportunities, you will by neccessity eliminate your organizations's capacity to respond effectively to future needs from newly emerging opportunities.
+If you optimize only for efficiency in meeting previous needs from past opportunities, you will by necessity eliminate your organization's capacity to respond effectively to future needs from newly emerging opportunities.
 This ability to learn and grow as an organization requires "slack" time.
 Middle management has a vital role to play in organizational adaptability -- but only if they are not over-scheduled.

 ### Peopleware: Productive Projects and Teams
 by Tom DeMarco and Tim Lister